CatHandRuler/messenger-earthquake-alert/README.md

 Nekomimi is a bot program that sends messages when earthquake API is updated.

-This program requires a MongoDB server running on localhost.
+This program requires a MongoDB server before installation.

 ## Installation

 <aside>
-💡 If you are going to run on docker, go to the next paragraph.
+💡 If you are install in docker, go to the next paragraph.

 </aside>

 - Node.js environment is required before installation.
-- And also, you need some environment variables for the bot.
+- And also, some environment variables required.

 ```bash
 $npm install --production